achansak94/p8105_hw2_ac4635/Homework2_ac4635.md

 There are 84 stations that are ADA compliant.

 Among the 183 subway entrances/exits without vending, 69 allowed entry.
+The proportion of station entrances/exits without vending that allow entry is 0.3770492.

 ## Problem 2: Part 3